-The Group shall be known as the MODEL ELECTRONIC RAILWAY GROUP [MERG]
+The Group shall be known as the MODEL ELECTRONIC RAILWAY GROUP [MERG].

-The Group exists to promote, maintain, and foster interest in the application of electronics, including computers, to Railway Modelling by:-
+The Group exists to promote, maintain, and foster interest in the application of electronics, including computers, to Railway Modelling by:

-- Offering the assistance of the Group to members and railway modellers generally,
+- offering the assistance of the Group to members and railway modellers generally;

-- Promoting fuller recognition of the benefits of electronics in the model railway press,
+- promoting fuller recognition of the benefits of electronics in the model railway press;

-- Demonstrating electronic methods where invited and with the available Group support.
+- demonstrating electronic methods where invited and with the available Group support.

-Membership of the Group shall be open to all those, 16 years of age and above, interested in electronic applications to railway modelling.
+Membership of the Group shall be governed by the MERG Rules and shall be open to all those, 12 years of age and above, interested in the application of electronics and computing to railway modelling.